SCAMPER

 What are highly cited scientific articles on the subject of SCAMPER?

-This publication by Park, Kim, and Yoon explores the comparison between intuitive and structured approaches in idea generation within design methods.
+This publication—by Park, Kim, and Yoon—explores the comparison between intuitive and structured approaches in idea generation within design methods.
 By contrasting Brain Writing and S.C.A.M.P.E.R methodologies, the study investigates the efficiency of each method in fostering creativity.
-The research findings reveal that while there was no significant difference in creativity among the ideas generated using different methods, a radical approach proved more effective in generating a higher quantity of ideas.
+The research findings reveal that while there wasn’t any significant difference in creativity among the ideas generated using different methods, a radical approach proved more effective in generating a higher quantity of ideas.
 The study emphasizes the importance of design methods in enhancing creativity and provides valuable insights for further exploration in this area.

-This publication by Boonpracha et al. focuses on assessing the creativity of Thai product design students utilizing the SCAMPER technique for cultural product design.
+This publication—by Boonpracha et al.—focuses on assessing the creativity of Thai product design students utilizing the SCAMPER technique for cultural product design.
 The study conducted at Suan Sunandha Rajabhat University in Bangkok involved 25 third-year students aged 19-21 over an eight-week period.
-By measuring factors like fluency, flexibility, originality, and elaboration, the research evaluated the students' creativity in generating innovative ideas using SCAMPER.
-The findings indicated that the technique significantly contributed to enhancing the students' ability to generate creative ideas in the realm of cultural product design, highlighting the effectiveness of SCAMPER in fostering creativity among students.
+By measuring factors like fluency, flexibility, originality and elaboration, the research evaluated the students' creativity in generating innovative ideas using SCAMPER.
+The findings indicated that the technique contributed a great deal to enhancing the students' ability to generate creative ideas in the realm of cultural product design, highlighting the effectiveness of SCAMPER in fostering creativity among students.

 What are highly regarded books about SCAMPER?